mickeybeurskens/mickeybeurskens/README.md

 # ⚡ Behold the power of Software ⚡!
 Hi, I'm Mickey, a developer and software engineer interested in the full software stack.

 I've worked as an Artificial Intelligence engineer and loved to tinker with the software side of things in 🐍 Python 🐍.
-Now I'm learning React, Nodejs and other web related technologies through [this course](https://fullstackopen.com/en/) hosted by the University of Hellsinky 🕸️.
-You can find my repository [here](https://github.com/mickeybeurskens/fullstackopen-course).
+I'm also working on an Artificial Intelligence company called [Artifial Intelligence](https://forgefire.dev):fire:.

 Feel free to contact me at `info@forgefire.dev` or through [LinkedIn](https://www.linkedin.com/in/mickey-beurskens/).